ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

     return dst
 ```

-The extra code added to the `copy2` function will create a bash executable with SUID bit set in the `/home/morpheus/` directory.
+The extra code added to the `copy2` function will create a bash executable with a SUID bit set in the `/home/morpheus/` directory.
 When this cron job will be executed after our modification the extra code will be executed.
 ```bash
 death@dreaming:~$ ls -l /home/morpheus/
 total 1168